akoskm/akoskm.github.io/_posts/2019-09-10-typescript-practical-example.md

 We're going to use TypeScript interfaces to solve this problem.

 Interfaces are constraints between the interface and the implementing type.
-They make sure that all (or some) properties or functions are present on the type that implements the interface.
+They make sure that all (or some) properties or functions are present on the type that uses the interface.

 Interfaces and types are mostly interchangeable, but there are some restrictions:
  - https://stackoverflow.com/a/52682220/407466
  - https://medium.com/@martin_hotell/interface-vs-type-alias-in-typescript-2-7-2a8f1777af4c

-We can create an interface with this method and reuse it when we define TableRowProps and TableProps.
+We can create an interface with this method and reuse it when we define `TableRowProps` and `TableProps`.

-We'll be using [MouseEvent](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) to describe the incoming event of our click handler (*Spoiler alert*: this declaration is wrong, but TypeScript will warn us! 🎉):
+We'll use [MouseEvent](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) to describe the incoming event of our click handler (*Spoiler alert*: this declaration is wrong, but TypeScript will warn us! 🎉):

 ```
 export interface ProductChangeListener {